Three essential Bourbon Trail stops in the heart of Kentucky.

 Tour any distillery and you’ll likely leave knowing more about bourbon than you did when you arrived.
 Each tour is different, so visiting any distillery is worthwhile.
 Having toured the Kentucky Bourbon Trail twice now, however, I feel qualified to say that tours at Maker’s Mark rank among the best.

 While you’re waiting for the tour to begin, take time to stroll through a funky retro kitchen that pays homage to the family matriarch, who’s credited not only with dreaming up the brand’s signature red wax but also the recipe.
 (All bourbon must use at least 51 percent corn; most brands use rye as the second-most-plentiful grain in the mash bill but Maker’s Mark uses wheat.
-For that, you can thank momma, who apparently baked a lot of bread to test various grain combos.)
+For that, you can thank mama, who apparently baked a lot of bread to test various grain combos.)

 You can also get surprised by some high-tech special effects that are most often put to use at haunted houses and Disney World.